-The southeastern CO region (N281A) with local standard of rest (LSR) similar to that of the HII region itself (-30.5 kms-1 vs. -26.5 kms-1 Leisawitz 1988).
+The southeastern CO region (N281A) with local standard of rest (LSR) similar to that of the HII region itself (-30.5 kms-1 vs. -26.5 kms-1)

+(Leisawitz 1988).
 This region contains highly recognizable “pillars of creation.”
-The pillars contain bright rimmed globules left after much of the rest of the molecular cloud has been photoevaporated (reference).
+These pillars are known to contain newborn stars as a result of triggering from the nearby OB star trapezium system.